- Area: 37.5 kilometres square

 You will enjoy a refreshing change in the atmosphere.
 Soak in the peaceful waters and gorgeous scenery.
 It’s the perfect place to plan a getaway you won’t soon forget.
 Lake Tinaroo is an incredible and unique retreat.

 It is a sanctuary for birdwatchers with more than 200 recorded species to keep you enthralled.
-The more adventurous can hike through lush rainforest or ride a bike on the tracks around the dam.
+The more adventurous can hike through the lush rainforest or ride a bike on the tracks around the Dam.

 Discover world-class fishing

 The fishing at the Lake is second to none.
 The Barramundi in the Dam can grow to a colossal size, as they have no natural predators like crocodiles.